 The University will decide about the evacuation of the University Bluffs.
 The decision to evacuate the University would be made by the University President or his/her designee in consultation with chair of the Crisis Management Team, and in conjunction with the Borough of West Long Branch, Office of Emergency Management.
 In the absence of the University President, the following chain of succession will be utilized: the Vice President for Academic Affairs, the Vice President of Administrative Services, and the Vice President of Student Life.

 - Due to the inability of students to walk to the Student Center, it is imperative for those students without transportation to have a pre-arranged ride to utilize in an evacuation.

 - If pre-arranged rides cannot be obtained, the student should immediately contact the University Police to determine evacuation arrangements at 732-571-4444.

-- At all times, students residing at Pier Village or the University Bluffs should be following the direction of the management staff of those facilities, Residential Life staff, and/or emergency personnel in the area.
-The residents of Pier Village or University Bluffs will be directed to one of the following locations:
+- At all times, students residing at the University Bluffs should be following the direction of the management staff of those facilities, Residential Life staff, and/or emergency personnel in the area.
+The residents of the University Bluffs will be directed to one of the following locations: